Ministry Coordination Work

 - Recommended by an organisation, church or company

-- Meet with the assigned mentee every month (at least twice a month)
+- Meet with the assigned mentee at least twice each month

 - Able to join the pre-training and ongoing training workshops.
-Also able to connect with the relevant support supervisors and person in charge on a regular basis
+Also, they must be able to connect with the relevant support supervisors and person in charge on a regular basis

 The Blessing Story